 The founder of the field of sexual medicine

-Dr. Irwin Goldstein is the director of San Diego Sexual Medicine, where he maintains his clinical practice, Director of Sexual Medicine at Alvarado Hospital and Clinical Professor of Surgery at University of California at San Diego.
+Dr. Irwin Goldstein is the director of San Diego Sexual Medicine, where he maintains his clinical practice and Director of Sexual Medicine at Alvarado Hospital.
+He is Clinical Professor of Surgery as well as Voluntary Clinical Professor of Obstetrics, Gynecology, & Reproductive Sciences at University of California at San Diego.
 Dr. Goldstein has had a long career providing medical help to those with sexual problems, having been involved with sexual dysfunction research since the late 1970′s.

 Dr. Goldstein holds a bachelor’s degree in engineering from Brown University, with an honors thesis in biomedical engineering.
 In 1975, he graduated from McGill University Faculty of Medicine in his hometown of Montreal, Quebec, Canada.
 He was on the faculty of Boston University School of Medicine for 25 years where he was Professor of Urology and Gynecology and founding Director of the former Institute for Sexual Medicine at BUSM.